Ivan-SB/drupal_build/README.md

 It automatically chose the latest available release (stable or dev) for the specified version of Drupal

 It support an "internal" repo

+drush theme:uninstall stark return an error even if theme is correctly uninstalled but prevent script to terminate correctly.